-- Partial hospitalization program (PHP) – Sometimes referred to as “day treatment” or “day care,” PHP is somewhat of a mid-point between our in-patient and out-patient programs.
-This program starts at 8:30 AM every morning and gives patients a full day of treatment with the option to then go to one of our licensed recovery homes (recommended) or their homes (can be a challenge early on in recovery).
+- Partial hospitalization program (PHP) - Sometimes referred to as “day treatment” or “day care,” PHP is somewhat of a mid-point between our in-patient and out-patient programs.
+This program starts at 8:30 AM every morning and gives patients a full day of treatment with the option to then go to one of our licensed recovery homes (recommended) or their homes (which can be a challenge early on in recovery).

 - Intensive outpatient (IOP) - For patients who are unable to attend or don’t require in-patient and partial hospitalizations.
 Recovery and support are provided as a person continues their daily commitments of employment or day-to-day life.

 Broadly, addiction treatment follows the pattern of assessment, withdrawal and/or detox, treatment, and extended recovery.
-Each of these elements take on a unique meaning and manifest in the manner that is most helpful for each person we work with.
+Each of these elements takes on a unique meaning and manifest in the manner that is most helpful for each person we work with.

-Amphetamine and Crystal Meth Addiction Free Assessment
+Free Assessment For Amphetamine and Crystal Meth Addiction

-The impact of amphetamine abuse on a person’s life varies greatly on the individual and the specific or a mix of drugs being abused.
+The impact of amphetamine abuse on a person’s life varies greatly on the individual and the specific drug or a mix of drugs being abused.
 As with many addictions, there is a higher level of comorbidity between a drug problem and other mental and medical issues a person is dealing with.
 For example, alcoholism, depression, and anxiety disorders can all affect how a person is dealing with amphetamine abuse.
 Because of this and our commitment to serving the Southern California community, we offer free amphetamine addiction assessment.